dmlo/cisco-fso-labs/README.md

 - git status
 - git fetch --all

+Do a first commit by 1. creating a notes file then do: git add mynotes.txt git commit -m "added notes file for first commit" git push --set-upstream origin yourbranchname git pull git fetch -all

+Check you are on your branch
+git branch

 3. Setup your IAM account with Admin/FullEC2 and ability to generate VPCs and add the key in lastpass vault secure note
     - In this lab - using lastpass as it is free and fast/simple to set up an account.
 Add the key to lastpass in a note in the AWS csv format
     - we will be using lastpass as our vault for now.
 Subsequent iterations will use Hashicorp Vault and AD